-111.91 (4) The secretary of the department, in connection with the development of tentative collective bargaining agreements to be submitted under s.
-111.92 (1) (a), shall endeavor to obtain tentative agreements with each recognized or certified labor organization representing employees or supervisors of employees specified in s.
-111.81 (7) (a) and with each certified labor organization representing employees specified in s.
-111.81 (7) (b) or (e) to (f) which do not contain any provision for the payment to any employee of a cumulative or noncumulative amount of compensation in recognition of or based on the period of time an employee has been employed by the state.
+17111.91 (4) The secretary of the department, in connection with the development 18 of tentative collective bargaining agreements to be submitted under s.
+111.92 (1) (a), 19 shall endeavor to obtain tentative agreements with each recognized or certified labor 20 organization representing employees or supervisors of employees specified in s.
+21111.81 (7) (a) and with each certified labor organization representing employees 22specified in s.
+111.81 (7) (b) to (e), (fm), and (g) which do not contain any provision for 23the payment to any employee of a cumulative or noncumulative amount of $\mathbf{24}$ compensation in recognition of or based on the period of time an employee has been employed by the state.
+25